carlpulley/cloud-paper/example/README.md

 Topological Sorts
 -----------------

-You are advised to look at your lecture notes and the relevant chapter of the course recommended text:
+You are advised to look at your lecture notes and the relevant chapters of the following texts:

 -> _Introduction to Algorithms_ <-
 -> by T.H.Cormen, C.E.Leiserson, R.L.Rivest and C.Stein.
 MIT Press, 2009 <-

+-> _Algorithms (4th edition)_ <-
+-> by R.Sedgewick and K.Wayne.
+Addison-Wesley Professional, 2011 <-

 to learn more about topological sorts.